NIRSpec IFU Dither and Nod Patterns

 |An integer from 1 to 60, and less than or equal to 60 minus Starting Point.
 This specifies the number of points of the cycling pattern to execute in sequence.|

 |SPARSE-CYCLING||Size||Available in 3 spatial scales: SMALL (0.25" extent), MEDIUM (0.5" extent), and LARGE (1.0" extent).|

 |Points||A list of the specific indices from the cycle table, that represent the desired dithers (see Table 3).
 This is an alternative way (compared to Starting Point plus Number of Points) for the user to specify a list of selected points from the cycling table.|

 Note that the 2-point nod and 4-point nod positions span approximately twice the area covered by the largest cycling pattern.
 The positions in the IFU dither and nod options are presented in Table 2 and Table 3 below.
-Because the source is closer to the IFU corners in these cases, use of these patterns without target acquisition (i.e. TA Method "Verify_Only" or "None") is not recommended.
+Because the source is closer to the IFU corners in these cases, use of these patterns without target acquisition (i.e., TA Method of Verify_Only or None) is not recommended.
 (For more information see NIRSpec Dithering Recommendations.)

 |Dither Type||Position index||X (dispersion)||Y (spatial)|

-Notes for Tables 2 and 3: X and Y positions above are expressed as offsets in arcseconds relative to the IFU aperture center.
+X and Y positions above are expressed as offsets in arcseconds relative to the IFU reference point.
 For Dither Type values other than the cycling options, all of the pointings in the table will be executed.
 For cycling, the user will additionally need to select a starting point and number of points or a set of index points from this table that represent the dithers to be executed.
-The tables present values that are representative of the dithers that the user will select.
+The tables present on-orbit determined values that are representative of the dithers that the user will select.
 Bear in mind that values might change.